Jerome Murphy-O'Connor, O.P. - Nov. 11, 2013

 Frederick William Danker – Feb.
 2, 2012

-Please pray for the repose of the soul of Frederick William Danker, Professor Emeritus of the Lutheran School of Theology at Chicago, who died on Feb.
+Please pray for the repose of Frederick William Danker, Professor Emeritus of the Lutheran School of Theology at Chicago, who died on Feb.
 2, 2012.

 Prof. Danker was an esteemed member of the CBA since 1973.
 He was a member of the CBQMS Editorial Board from 1985 until the time of his death and served as Consultor on the CBA Executive Board 1977-79 and 1995-97.
 In addition to other works, he was well-known for his Greek-English lexicons and for his Multi-Purpose Tools for Bible Study.
 For all he has given to all of us may the good Lord richly reward him.